MockingbirdME/game_md/core_rules/03 - strains.md

 **Trait Points:** +22

 #### Rhosk
-Originally natives to the Northern Desert, and though many have migrated south these are the two things that all Rhosk are skilled at: order and war.
-Rhosk in the north are usually associated with Shiver’s defenses in some capacity those found further south often feel a fealty to the north even when not actively working towards its defense.
-Rhosk are known to be serious and stoic, though dangerous once angered they often find themselves respected despite their lack of close personal friends.
+Originally natives to the Northern Desert, and though many have migrated south there are the two things that all Rhosk are skilled at: order and war.
+Rhosk in the north are usually associated with Shiver’s defenses in some capacity those found further south often feel a fealty to the north even when not actively working towards its benefit.
+Rhosk are known to be serious and stoic, though dangerous once angered, they often find themselves respected despite their lack of close personal friends.
 Rhosk rarely possess a sense of humor or irony and are falsely rumored to be unable to smile or laugh.
 Their stoicism and natural understanding of tactics makes Rhosk natural field commanders for any nations military.

 **Physical Appearance:** Ranging from seven to eight feet in height Rhosk look down on most other Strains, they stand straight and have broad shoulders and long arms.
-Their bodies are covered with down except for their shoulders and spine which sport much longer and darker, shaggy looking, feathers.
-Rhosk have slightly flat faces that tend to be lighter in color than their body feathers, which range in color from a deep brown to a russet to a pale light blue; their heads are crowned with tall, slightly pointed, ears that resemble those of a wolf.
+Their bodies are covered with downy feathers except for their shoulders, crown, and spine which sport much longer and darker, shaggy looking, feathers.
+Rhosk have slightly flat faces that tend to be lighter in color than their body down, which range in color from a deep brown to a russet to a pale light blue; their heads are crowned with tall, erect, ears that resemble those of a wolf.

 **Origin:** Numbering amongst the younger strains of Flax the first Rhosk were carved from great blocks of ice by Shiver, the Northern Wind.
 Shiver created the Rhosk for the single purpose of guarding her domain from being settled or warred upon by the older strains; she taught them the secrets of stone and ice and as such the Rhosk became the first great builders on Flax.

+**Family/Social Structure** Rhosk leave their family homes earlier than most other strain's children do and carve out a life for themselves living alone when able.
+Most Rhosk eventually find a mate and when they do stay with them for life, and do not take another should their first mate perish.

+**Breeding** Mated Rhosk will lay, a single egg and once hatched nurture only that child until it is old enough to leave the household at which point they will often lay another egg and repeat this process.
+Unlike some strains Rhosk, once reaching maturity, can continue to breed for the rest of their lives.

+**Place in Society** Rhosk are rare outside of the northern mountains and steeps but tend to be considered valuable additions to southern towns due to their size, strength, and perceived ability to defend the town from harm.
+In larger towns and cities Rhosk tend to gather together, preferring each other's company to that of most other strains.

+**Naming Conventions** Rhosk children are given a single name by their parents shortly after they've hatched.
+Rhosk names do not have specific meanings but tend to be composed of short syllables with hard consonants.

 **Size:** 7